Bobisback/Superpower-Bobisback-Overhaul/README.md

 4. Merge the city states diplo overhaul
 5. Merge the yet (not) another map pack
 6. Create a way for the buttons to work over multiplayer.
 This is for the great general military academy as well as the mobilize demobilize for militia/workers.
 Currently these do not work for multiplayer.
 They show up but will desync the game if done by anyone other than host.
 7. Create a dlc modpack for use in multiplayer.
-(This will be done for every release)
+(This will be done for every release, currently this is the MP_MODPACK.zip. put this into your dlc folder in civ 5 directory to play multiplayer.)

 Known bugs:
 1. Fog of war is broken in some hotseat games.